 Book Launch and Round Table Discussion (Munich)

-The lecture is part of the Graduate School's lecture series "Forum" and is open to the public upon earlier registration via email to kornelia.konczal [at] lmu.de.
+The lecture is part of the Graduate School's lecture series "Forum" and is open to the public upon earlier registration by 21 October by email to osteuropastudien[@ ]lrz.uni-muenchen.de.

 Forum of the Graduate School for East and Southeast European Studies